shaocloud/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**
+1. User requests to list tags
+2. AddressBook shows a list of used tags
+3. User selects a specific tag index on the list
+4. AddressBook brings up a list of options: Delete tag, Change tag or cancel operation
+5. User selects "Change tag"
+6. AddressBook prompts user for new name of tag
+7. User enters new tag name
+8. AddressBook asks for confirmation
+9. User confirms
+10. Addressbook changes the tag
+Use case ends.

+**Extensions**
+2a.
+The list has no tags

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message
+  Use case resumes at step 2.

+7a.
+User enters a tag that is already used

+> 7a1.
+AddressBook shows an error messages
+  Use case resumes at step 6

+9a.
+User declines

+> Use case ends

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.